HashimAhmed627/Symmetric_Encryption_and_Hashing/README.md

 - `plain.txt` & `encrypted_sample.txt`: Input files to be hashed
 - `hashed_plain.txt` & `hashed_encrypted_sample.txt`: Output files that will store the corresponding hash values

-After hashing the two files, we observe that their hash values are entirely different, making it significantly harder for anyone to infer the contents of the original files
+After hashing the two files, we observe that their hash values are entirely different, making it significantly harder for anyone to infer the contents of the original files.
 __________________________________________________________________________________________________________________
 ### Validating File Integrity
 ![Validating File Integrity](https://github.com/user-attachments/assets/3b66fc14-3ae5-4872-b64b-62d641592430)
+`sha256sum -c hashed_plain.txt`: This command reads the hashed value in (`hashed_plain.txt`) and comapres it to the hash of the file (`plain.txt`)
+- `-c`: Stands for "check."
+It instructs `sha256sum` to verify the hashes listed in the specified file against the corresponding files

+When the hashes match, a success message is displayed (e.g., `plain.txt: OK`)

+`echo abc123 >> hashed_plain.txt`: This command appends the string 'abc123' as a new line at the end of the `hashed_sample.txt` file
+- `echo abc123`: Outputs the string 'abc123' to the terminal or to a file when redirected
+- `>>`: Appends the output of the echo command to the end of the specified file (`hashed_sample.txt`)

+Appending the string 'abc123' to `hashed_plain.txt` compromises its integrity, indicating tampering.
+Running `sha256sum -c hashed_plain.txt` to verify the hash results in a 'FAILED' message, as the hash values no longer match.